slin63/chronicpizza/content/posts/pizza.md

 Mid-June I flew back into Chicago from my parents’ home in California, leaving adventure and my girlfriend behind to start my new job.
 I arrived at Economy Lot G sometime around the weird part of the midwestern summer early morning where you feel confused, terrible and it’s already really fucking hot.

 In the trunk of my car, the heat had melted a stick of deodorant into a puddle that touched or coated most everything else around it.
 The water that sat in the cooler had turned strange.
 My girlfriend was now very far away, and was going to be far away for a very long time.
 This all made me very sad.
-(Economy Lot G still makes me sad today, and I bet it elicits that same feeling from many other travelers).
+(Economy Lot G still makes me sad today, and I bet many others feel the same).
 I started the drive home and cried a little, as I imagine most people do after going through ORD.

 Back home in Urbana I finally decided to give my knees a break.
 Strangely, the rest only made things worse.
 What was before an awkward awareness turned to outright pain.
 Walking was painful.
 Sitting was painful.
 Standing was painful.
 There was a new sensation, of tin foil crunching between my knee and my femur, of tiny needlings and catches and pops and heat which I had then barely known.